 See our Ratings Methodology.

 The path to gas savings starts with understanding what type of contract you are on and which is the best bet for you.
-There are currently three types of gas contracts in NSW in 2017, all households in the state will be on either a standard or market contract.
+With the removal of regulated gas contracts in NSW in 2017, all households in the state will be on either a standard or market contract.

-While there are more than 20 different electricity providers operating in NSW, only a handful of them also currently retail gas, and not in all areas.
+While there are more than 20 electricity providers now operating across NSW, only a handful also retail natural gas, and not in all areas.
 As more and more customers consider their electricity options, it could mean a growing number of households choose to get their gas and electricity from different providers.
-However, the big retailers often offer ‘double up’ discounts for receiving electricity and gas with them.
+However, the big suppliers often offer ‘double up’ discounts for receiving electricity and gas with them.
 They also typically offer three or four different gas products to select from, with varying discounts.
 Most come with variable rates, though fixed rate deals are also occasionally provided.

 Also consider how other consumers rate their energy suppliers.
-You will never really know how good or bad a retailer is until you are a customer, so online reviews like ours provide an insight into what you can really expect.
+You’ll never really know how good or bad a retailer is until you’re a customer, so online reviews like ours provide an insight into what you can really expect.
 It’s the providers that strike the perfect balance between price and good customer service that usually rise to the top of our ratings.
 This year, Red Energy is the gas and electricity supplier to beat in NSW, but be sure to compare a wide range of options before diving in.

-Canstar Blue commissioned Colmar Brunton to survey 6,000 Australian adults across a range of categories to measure and track customer satisfaction.
+Canstar Blue surveyed 9,000 Australian adults across a range of categories to measure and track customer satisfaction.
 Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
-The outcomes reported are the results from customers within the survey group who live in New South Wales and pay the gas bills in their household – in this case, 572 people.
+The outcomes reported are the results from customers within the survey group who live in New South Wales, have a gas account and pay the bills – in this case, 1,046 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.